LiyrAstroph/MICA2/docs/getting_started.rst

    mpiexec -n np ./mica2 param/param

 where ``np`` is the number of cores and ``param`` is the paramter file, stored in the directory ``param/``.
+This will also generate CDNest option files ``OPTIONSCON`` and ``OPTIONS1D`` in the subdirectory ``param/``.

-If the results are not as good as expected, one may want to modify options for Markov-chain Monte Carlo sampling as
+If the results are not as good as expected, one may want to modify options for Markov-chain Monte Carlo sampling.
+There are two ways.
+The first way is directly editing the parameter file (such as ``param/param`` in the above; see below).
+The second way is editing the above generated option file ``OPTIONS1D`` and transfer it to ``mica2`` in the command line as

 .. code:: bash